Quantization of the Nonlinear Sigma Model Revisited: Regularization and Renormalization

 \section{Regularization and Renormalization}

 As discussed before, in passing from a classical theory to a quantum theory, the notion of a symmetry changes from being expressed as a solution of a classical master equation to a solution of a quantum master equation (\ref{QME-finite}).
 However, in the infinite dimensionsal setting of quantum field theory, the measure $d\mu$ and divergence operator occurring in the naive expression for the quantum master equation (\ref{QME-finite}) are a priori ill-defined.
-Thus, as is customary in quantum theory, it becomes necessary to define a regulated version of all quantities, including the quantum master equation itself, and then a renormalization procedure must be implemented to render all quantities finite as the regulating parameter is sent to zero.
+Thus, as is customary in quantum theory, it becomes necessary to define a regulated version of all quantities, including the quantum master equation itself, and then a renormalization procedure must be implemented to render all quantities finite (at every order in perturbation theory) as the regulating parameter is sent to zero.\footnote{Of course, there are other important considerations such as unitarity and causality (in the Lorentzian setting) that one may wish to consider in addition to the requirements we have described.
+We will not be considering such issues.}

 To see what choices of regularization scheme are natural, it is instructive to see how our field theory behaves when placed on a finite lattice $\Lambda$.
 We are not concerned here with the precise details of how the action functional is to be defined (which will require some choice of discretization of the differentiation operation and boundary conditions at the ends of the lattice) but rather with how a measure on the space of fields is to be defined.
 With a finite lattice, we have a finite dimensional space of fields, with one copy of $T_pX \oplus T_p^*[-1]X$ for each lattice point $\lambda \in \Lambda$.
 The inner product on $T_pX$ arising from the metric on $X$ means that we have a corresponding Lebesgue measure $d\mu_\Lambda$ on the total space of bosonic fields $W_\Lambda = \oplus_{\lambda \in \Lambda} T_pX$.
 Let $y^{i,\lambda}$ be orthonormal coordinates on the copy of $T_pX$ at $\lambda$.
 It is then possible to define the divergence of a vector field $V = V^{i,\lambda}\pd_{y^{i,\lambda}}$ on $W_\Lambda$ with respect to the measure $d\mu_\Lambda$: